-Decentralized Finance and why it is imperative today
+Decentralized finance and why it is essential today

 Decentralized Finance or DeFi is a breakthrough that has completely revolutionized the traditional and conventional methods of financial services.
-While the majority of users relied on traditional financial systems like banks, DeFi brought in a completely different setup that plucked the power away from such centralized authorities.
+While the majority of users relied on traditional financial systems such as banks, DeFi introduced a completely different system that took power away from such centralized authorities.
 The reason?
-Centralized Finances incurred a lot of commission and transaction fees, provided an online platform that was not secure or protected, reliance on third-parties were tremendous and other factors such as privacy, inflation or depression, and other factors made them very unreliable and quite erroneous.
-With the entry of DeFi and blockchain technology, a myriad of financial services such as lending and borrowing, asset management, cryptocurrency exchanges, staking, Decentralized Applications, and more functions promptly on blockchain networks like Ethereum and TRON.
-These DeFi protocols offer advantages that centralized bodies cannot even attempt – immutability, interoperability, transparency, programmable smart contracts, self-custody of funds, and a permissionless platform.
+Centralized financial systems came with high commissions and transaction fees, offered an online platform that was not safe or secure, reliance on third parties was huge, and other factors such as privacy, inflation or depression, and other factors made them very unreliable and quite flawed.
+With the advent of DeFi and blockchain technology, a wide range of financial services such as lending and borrowing, asset management, cryptocurrency exchanges, staking, decentralized applications and more promptly work on blockchain networks such as Ethereum and TRON.
+These DeFi protocols offer advantages that centralized entities cannot even begin to match: Immutability, interoperability, transparency, programmable smart contracts, self-custody of funds, and a permission-free platform.

-One of the DeFi protocols functioning on the Ethereum blockchain is Aave – a lending and borrowing protocol that has gained quite a lot of momentum in the DeFi space.
-As of now, over $2.33 billion worth of assets is locked in the protocol.
-Entrepreneurs and business owners who are looking for a profitable business venture in the DeFi space can brazenly enter by availing of our DeFi protocol development like Aave solutions.
+One of the DeFi protocols operating on the Ethereum blockchain is Aave – a credit and loan protocol that has gained quite a bit of momentum in the DeFi space.
+Currently, over $2.33 billion worth of assets are locked in the protocol.
+Entrepreneurs and business owners looking for a profitable business venture in the DeFi space can brazenly get in by taking advantage of our DeFi protocol development like Aave solutions.

-The term Aave comes from the Finnish word which means ‘Ghost’ – referring to the transparent nature of the protocol.
-It is an open-source, non-custodial protocol that allows users two predominant functions, lending, and borrowing for which they can earn both stable and fixed interests in the form of aTokens.
-Apart from this, users can also have access to flash loans through the protocol.
+The term “Aave” comes from Finnish and means “spirit”, which refers to the transparent character of the protocol.
+It is an open-source, non-custodial protocol that allows users to perform two main functions: lending and borrowing, for which they can receive both stable and fixed interest in the form of aTokens.
+In addition, users can also access flash loans through the protocol.
 Aave also has a governance token – LEND and supports over 20 cryptocurrencies.
-Now, the developers of the Aave protocol have released a second version of the protocol with added advantages such as trading of deposited assets, an upgraded version of flash loans, and flash liquidity to name a few.
-Brugu’s Aave-like protocol will uphold all the inner workings of the P2P platform and offer your users a robust platform for permissionless lending and borrowing experience.
+Now, the developers of the Aave protocol have released a second version of the protocol with additional benefits such as trading of deposited assets, an improved version of flash loans, and flash liquidity, to name a few.
+Brugu’s Aave-like protocol will maintain all the inner workings of the P2P platform and provide your users with a robust platform for permission-free lending and borrowing.

-Users who wish to deposit or lend to the protocol may do so by depositing assets in the liquidity pools for which they can earn interest.
-This interest is not stable since it depends on the current market conditions.
-The borrowing rate and utilization rate are also factors that determine the amount of interest earned.
-For the number of assets lent, the users will be provided with the respective amount of aTokens with which they will receive continuous earning passively.
-There is no limit to the amount that can be deposited, meaning users can deposit as high or as low as they see fit.
-The lenders can also withdraw the amount they’ve deposited anytime they wish and walk away with the interest earned.
+Users who want to deposit or borrow in the protocol can do so by depositing assets in the liquidity pools, for which they can receive interest.
+These interest rates are not stable, as they depend on the current market conditions.
+The borrowing rate and the utilization rate are also factors that determine the amount of interest earned.
+For the number of balances lent, users are provided with the corresponding number of aTokens, which they use to receive ongoing income passively.
+The amount that can be deposited is not limited, meaning users can deposit as much or as little as they see fit.
+Lenders can also withdraw the deposited amount at any time and receive the interest earned.

-Borrowing on the other hand will first require the borrower to deposit collateral.
-This collateral amount must be higher than the number of assets being borrowed.
-Only then can the borrower make use of the liquidity pools and borrow in an overcollateralized or undercollateralized manner.
+When borrowing, on the other hand, the borrower must first deposit collateral.
+This collateral must be higher than the number of assets borrowed.
+Only then can the borrower draw on the liquidity pools and take out an over- or under-collateralized loan.
 The amount that can be borrowed depends on certain factors – the amount of liquidity available and the value deposited.
-The repayment of the loan will have to be with the same asset that was borrowed.
-Say a user borrows 1 ETH, he’ll have to pay back 1 ETH + interest.
-This interest rate depends on the supply and demand ratio of the borrowed asset.
-With the updated version of Aave, users can pay back loans using deposited collaterals.
-In the event of failure to pay back the loan or when the collateral value drops below the value of the borrowed assets, liquidation is initiated whereby the liquidators are rewarded.
+The loan must be repaid with the same asset that was borrowed.
+Suppose a user borrows 1 ETH, then he must repay 1 ETH + interest.
+This interest rate depends on the relationship between supply and demand of the borrowed asset.
+In the updated version of Aave, users can repay the loans with deposited collateral.
+In case of non-repayment of the loan or if the value of the collateral falls below the value of the borrowed assets, liquidation is initiated and the liquidators are rewarded.

-A popular feature of the Aave protocol, it allows users to take out any amount of assets as emergency loans without handing in any collateral.
-A smart contract will be built which will request the flash loan.
-Once the borrower receives it, they will have to pay back the loaned out amount with interest and fees within the same Ethereum transaction.
-If this condition is not met, the loan and all transactions made within are considered void.
+A popular feature of the Aave protocol that allows users to borrow any amount of assets as an emergency loan without posting collateral.
+A smart contract is created requesting the flash loan.
+Once the borrower receives it, he has to repay the borrowed amount with interest and fees within the same Ethereum transaction.
+If this condition is not met, the loan and all related transactions are considered invalid.

 Aave Token – LEND

-Formerly known as ETHLend, the LEND token is now set to be swapped for AAVE – an ERC-20 token native to the Aave protocol.
-AAVE gives its holders a slew of benefits –
+Formerly known as ETHLend, the LEND token is now being exchanged for AAVE – an ERC-20 token native to the Aave protocol.
+AAVE offers its holders a whole range of benefits.

-- AAVE borrowers get a discount fee on collateral.
+- AAVE borrowers receive a discount fee on collateral.

-- Borrowers who deposit AAVE as collateral can borrow an extra amount if need be.
+- Borrowers who deposit AAVE as collateral can borrow an additional amount if needed.

-- Token holders also possess voting rights on governance issues.
+- Token holders also have voting rights on governance issues.

-- A wide range of DeFi collateral types – DAI, ETH, BAT, LINK, MANA, MKR, SNX, USDT, USDC, TUSD, USDT, sUSD, BUSD, KNC, LINK,wBTC, ZRX, and LEND.
+- A wide range of DeFi collateral – DAI, ETH, BAT, LINK, MANA, MKR, SNX, USDT, USDC, TUSD, USDT, sUSD, BUSD, KNC, LINK,wBTC, ZRX and LEND.

-- A very reasonable source of investment for lenders
+- A very favourable investment source for lenders

-The DeFi market has never been in the prime of its popularity as it is now.
-And protocols like Aave and Compound are drawing in users and investors.
-This is the time to launch a proficient protocol like Aave using our DeFi protocol development solutions.
-At Brugu, we have gathered a team of adept and expert blockchain techs and developers who strive to produce services that meet international standards.
-Our solutions, followed by our round the clock support system will ensure your project sees success.
+The DeFi market has never been more popular.
+And protocols like Aave and Compound are attracting users and investors.
+This is the right time to launch a powerful protocol like Aave using our DeFi protocol development solutions.
+At Brugu, we have assembled a team of accomplished and experienced blockchain engineers and developers who strive to provide services that meet international standards.
+Our solutions, followed by our round-the-clock support system, will ensure that your project succeeds.